saitodisse/njsTrace/README.md

 # njstrace - Instrumentation and Tracing

+## Why this fork

+I want to return just a json, nothing formated.
+I dont't want the arguments and the function return;

 **(alpha)**

 njstrace lets you easily instrument and trace you code, see all function calls, arguments, return values, as well as the time spent in each function.

 ## Installation

 `npm install njstrace`

 ## Example

 To start tracing with the default settings just require njstrace and call its inject method.
 ```javascript
 var njstrace = require('njstrace').inject();